visgl/deck.gl/docs/v4.0/layers/point-density-grid-layer.md

 ##### `cellSize` (Number, optional)

-- Default: `1.0`
+- Default: `1000`

-Size of each cell in kilometers
+Size of each cell in meters

 ##### `colorDomain` (Array, optional)